krzysztoff1/batch-video-converter/README.md

 go run main.go --input <<PATH>> --output <<PATH>>
 ```

---input: Path to the folder containing the videos you want to resize and compress.
+--input: Path to the folder containing the videos you want to resize and compress.<br>
 --output: Path to the folder where the resized and compressed videos will be saved.

 **Example**